How to Buy a Handgun in Canada: Regulatory and Procedural Steps

 Not for Personal Protection

-- Having a Possession and Acquisition Licence for “Restricted” handguns doesn’t allow private citizens to buy or carry guns for personal protection, even though many individuals are better trained than police.
+- Having a Possession and Acquisition Licence for “Restricted” handguns doesn’t allow private individuals to buy or carry guns for personal protection, even though many individuals are better trained than police.

 - You can apply for an Authorization To Carry a firearm (ATC), but the police have told me they reject applications unless they think your life is in imminent danger.